BlinkDL/RWKV-LM/README.md

 **RWKV is parallelizable because the time-decay of each channel is data-independent (and trainable)**.
 For example, in usual RNN you can adjust the time-decay of a channel from say 0.8 to 0.5 (these are called "gates"), while in RWKV you simply move the information from a W-0.8-channel to a W-0.5-channel to achieve the same effect.
 Moreover, you can fine-tune RWKV into a non-parallelizable RNN (then you can use outputs of later layers of the previous token) if you want extra performance.

 Here are some of my TODOs.
 Let's work together :)

-* Now we have RWKV-4 with DeepSpeedStage2 & FP16 & Better CUDA Kernel (100% faster training than tf32): https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v4.
-It will be great if someone can take a look to make it support multi-nodes and Stage3.

-* Scaling to 6B -> 20B -> 66B (there will be compute when we have the infrastructure).
-From the L12-D768 L24-D1024 L24-D2048 results, RWKV scales well.

 * HuggingFace integration, and optimized CPU & iOS & Android & WASM & WebGL inference.
 RWKV is a RNN and very friendly for edge devices.
 Let's make it possible to run a LLM on your phone.